 Fiction and Memoirs

 "Cultural Revolution."
 Whisky Blot.
-A short story without dialogue, in paragraph length chapters, which tells the story of an independent-minded, attractive Chinese woman who rebels against the restrictions of traditional Chinese cultural and finds her own way in the world.
+A short story without dialogue, in paragraph-length chapters, that tells the story of an independent-minded, attractive Chinese woman who rebels against the restrictions of traditional Chinese culture and finds her own way in the world.

 "The Manga Artist."
-Fleas on the Dog.
-A short story about a manga artist who aspires to be taken seriously as an artist is suckered by the wrong (or is it the right?) woman.
+Fleas on the Dog, Fiction Issue 11.
+A short story about a manga artist who aspires to be taken seriously as an artist and is suckered by the wrong (or is it the right?) woman.
 Read it and decide for yourself.
 2022.

 "On the Run."
 Mystery Tribune Online.
 A down-and-out ex-con agrees to be a fishing guide for a man who knows nothing about fishing and gets involved in something which will send him back to prison.
 2022.

 "Black Market MPs."
 Crimeucompia: It's Always Raining in Noir City.
 Set in post-war Tokyo, a naive MP becomes involved in the black market and a Japanese woman who knows how to get what others want from him.
 2021.

 "Any Port in a Storm."
 "Round Lake."
 Florida Roots Press Anthology about coming of age in Florida.
 Memoir and a short story of a Chinese girl adoptee who goes sailing with her grandfather; he instills her self-reliance and confidence.
 Forthcoming.
 2022.